ulflulfl/homeautomation/Sensirion_SCD41.md

 Why measuring CO2 and what does the measured values mean?

 Humans consume oxygen and produce CO2 (beside other things).
-Without ventilation, breathing humans raise the CO2 level in a room up to the point where people gets dizzy and fatique - or worse.
+Without ventilation, breathing humans raise the CO2 level in a room up to the point where people gets dizzy and fatigue - or worse.
 With a single person in a large room this will take several hours or longer, with a lot of persons in a small badly ventilated conference room this can happen real quick.
 By measuring the CO2 level, the "freshness" of the air can be measured.

 So the CO2 level is a very good indicator when its time to improve the ventilation (aka: open the windows).
 Of course, other indicators (e.g. humidity) should also be considered.